The Elephant in the Room Known as Criticism

 Own it.
 Now that you know you’re not as good at something as you thought (or, maybe, you already knew but weren’t quite ready to acknowledge), fix it!
 Understand that there is always room for improvement, and be willing to make the necessary changes.
 Yes, I know this is not as easy as it sounds, but bear with me.

 Here I go with a self-criticism.
 One of my flaws is prioritizing and focusing on what’s important in that moment.
 I have the shiny ball syndrome which means that I am easily distracted by anything that “appears” to be of utmost importance in that moment.
 At the end of the day, I end up leaving with unfinished tasks that all get added to the next day’s to do list.
 To improve, I have made myself a schedule to follow to help me get in a routine while making sure that all the tasks get the time that they deserve and are completed.
-I’m determined to master this in 2017.
+I’m determined to master this.
 I easily could have wallowed in self- pity or simply accepted that I was not adequately doing my job.
 Instead, I owned the weakness and made a change.

 The Elephant in the room also known as Criticism.
 Managers, pay attention to this one.
 Now that you have expressed your thoughts for improvement, your feedback, your criticism, don’t let the conversation get brushed under the rug.
 Hold your employees accountable for improving on the criticism that was given.
 It was meant to be positive and inspire productivity, otherwise valuable time was wasted.
 Work together on improvement ideas for moving forward, following up regularly to check progress.